-Technicians have two common phrases that may not lead to bodily harm (although sometimes it might) and they are –
+Technicians have two common phrases that may not lead to bodily harm (although sometimes they might), and they are:

-I have heard lot’s of made up explanations over the years… some of them out of my own mouth and almost all of them being used as a justification for something being good enough or normal.
+I have heard lots of made-up explanations over the years—some of them out of my own mouth and almost all of them being used to justify something being good enough or normal.

-Don't misunderstand, normal and good enough are both real concepts, but they need to be backed by deep understanding of the equipment you are working on (have you read the entire installation instructions and / or service manual?) and the readings you are taking (Do you understand what they mean, why you are taking them and how your test instruments/tools work?).
+Don't misunderstand that normal and good enough are both real concepts.
+However, they need to be backed by a deep understanding of the equipment you are working on (have you read the entire installation instructions or service manual?) and the readings you are taking (do you understand what they mean, why you are taking them and how your test instruments/tools work?).